skadakar/taky-rtsp-sidecar/README.md

 This implimentation should be server agnostic, but only tested on taky.
 #### The RTSP Sidecar MUST be located on the same host as the RTSP server!

+Overwrite settings by attaching config files to the /data/ folder, as with normal node-red docker.

 Supported env variables:
 ```
     environment: